ChigozieCO/aws-bootcamp-cruddur-2023/journal/week6-7.md

 ![ParaStore2](https://github.com/TheGozie/aws-bootcamp-cruddur-2023/assets/107365067/8ffa9679-0d1b-4826-9860-226d2b2e0b62)

-# Task Definition & Execution Role
+# Execution Roles & Task Definition

 To run our containers we either start a task or a service.
 The main difference between a task and a service is that a task kills itself once it executes and finishes whereas a service keeps continuously running.
 A service is a task that continuously runs.